Nubra district: Administration

+Demographics

+Based on the population of the erstwhile Nubra tehsil in the 2011 Census of India, the region corresponding to the present district had a population of 22,433 in 2011.
+The district is sparsely populated and predominantly rural, with Diskit serving as its administrative headquarters.

+Tourism

+Samstanling Gompa (or Samtanling Monastery), founded around 1842 by Lama Tsultim Nyima as a Tibetan Buddhist monastery in Sumur village, features a collection of frescoes, tangkhas, and Buddha idols.

+Diskit and Samstanling Monastery, Panamik hot spring, two-humped Bactrian camel ride, white-water rafting, hiking, and relaxing in the sand dunes at Hunder are also popular tourist attractions.
+This region is commonly referred to as Ldumra or the valley of gardens and blooms.

-Samstanling Gonpa is located to the North, overlooking Diskit Gonpa.
+Samstanling Monastery is located to the North, overlooking Diskit Monastery.
 This monastery holds equal significance and is especially valued for its location at a picturesque viewpoint in the foothills of the Karakoram ranges, overlooking Tegar and Sumoor villages, surrounded by water and lush vegetation.
-All the main villages including Kardong, Khalsar, Tirit, Sumoor, Tegar Pinchemik, Tirisha, and Panamik are situated along the historic silk route.
+All the main villages including Kardong, Tirit, Sumoor, Tegar Pinchemik, Tirisha, and Panamik are situated along the historic silk route.